xalpol12/messenger-bot/notes.md

     - [x] storing images in db, has a field to add which day image will be sent
     - [x] storing subscribers for which the image will be transmitted to
     - [x] if in db image with current date -> send this image, send random image that has not been sent yet
-- [ ] CRUD for adding and deleting images from db, check if API key is correct (for only owner can edit db)
+- [x] CRUD for adding and deleting images from db
+- [ ] check if API key is correct (for only owner can edit db) - security
-- [ ] docker it and host on hosting service to actually run
+- [x] docker it and host on hosting service to actually run

 ## API design backend
 - CRUD module: